 A country home to a vast expanse of human history, Israel is a land rich in opportunities for archaeological excavations.
 Yet while there are opportunities to dig from the north to the south, none quite rival the untapped potential of Azekah.
-The team at Tel Azekah have successfully completed seven seasons, from 2012–2019 and now we’re ready to take on our eight season at Azekah 2020!
+The team at Tel Azekah has successfully completed ten seasons, from 2012–2022 and now they are ready to begin the eleventh season at Azekah in 2023!

-The Biblical text references the area around Azekah as the arena for the battle between boy David and the giant Goliath (1 Samuel 17:1).
+The biblical text references the area around Azekah as the arena for the battle between the boy David and the giant Goliath (1 Samuel 17:1).
 Beyond its significance as a central Judean town, the site gains archaeological and historical importance from its destruction by the Assyrian King Sennacherib.
 Referenced in Assyrian texts, Sennacherib described the site as an “eagle’s nest…with towers that project to the sky like swords.”
-Such evocative imagery, combined with the context of the text, constructs the site as a significant Judahite border-stronghold.
+Such evocative imagery, combined with the context of the text, constructs the site as a significant Judahite border stronghold.
 Azekah is also referenced in Jeremiah 34:7, as one of the remaining fortified cities of Judah.
-Nehemiah 11:30 writes that Azekah was resettled by Judeans in the Persian period, and remained part of the Province of Judah during the Ptolemaic period.
+Nehemiah 11:30 writes that Azekah was resettled by Judeans in the Persian period and remained part of the province of Judah during the Ptolemaic period.

-Working to document, preserve, and publish the material that we have excavated over the past five years, we are now more focused as an excavation than ever.
-To date we have sampled eight areas for excavation, and have learned a great deal more about this site’s impressive and complex history.
-As we look to 2020, we aim to further develop our understanding of the Middle and Late Bronze Age city, and continue to gain further insight into the role of Azekah during the Iron Age by using modern excavation techniques, radiocarbon, residue analysis, petrography, ceramic, forensic anthropology, and zooarchaeology studies.
+Working to document, preserve, and publish the material that the team has excavated over the past seasons, they are now more focused than ever.
+To date, they have established 12 areas for excavation, and have learned a great deal more about the site’s impressive and complex history.
+As the team looks to 2023, they aim to further develop their understanding of the Middle and Late Bronze Age city and continue to gain further insight into the role of Azekah during the Iron Age by using modern excavation techniques, radiocarbon, residue analysis, petrography, ceramics, forensic anthropology, and zooarchaeology studies.

-articipants of the 2020 Lautenschläger Azekah Archaeological Expedition will stay at Netiv Ha-Lamed-He, a serene oasis a mere 10 minute drive away from the site.
-Rooms are designed to house four people, and come equipped with an ensuite bathroom and air conditioning!
-A communal kitchen is also available for that morning coffee!
-There are two room types available for volunteers.
-Shared room of four people (with en suite shower and toilet): 2,500 NIS per week.
-Shared room of four people (with communal shower and toilet between several rooms) [Limited Availability]: 2,200 NIS per week.
+Participants of the 2023 Lautenschläger Azekah Archaeological Expedition will stay at Netiv Ha-Lamed-He, a serene oasis a mere 10-minute drive away from the site.
+Rooms are designed to house four people, and come equipped with an ensuite bathroom, storage and air conditioning.
+A communal kitchen is also available for that morning coffee or afternoon snack!